Francis Drake: Slave trade

-This is evident in the discussion of Drake's role in the slaving expeditions of his second cousin John Hawkins.
-The West African slave trade was at this time a Portuguese and Spanish duopoly, but Hawkins devised a plan to break into that trade, and in 1562, enlisted the aid of colleagues and family to finance his first slave voyage.
-Drake was not part of that group of financiers.
-Drake's presence as one of hundreds of seamen on Hawkins's first two slaving voyages has been assumed.
+In 1562, the West African slave trade was a duopoly dominated by the Portuguese and the Spanish.
+Sir John Hawkins devised a plan to break into that trade, and enlisted the aid of colleagues and family to finance his first slave voyage.
+Drake was not part of that group of financiers, though his presence as one of hundreds of seamen on Hawkins's first two slaving voyages has been assumed.
 There is some anecdotal evidence to support Drake serving as a common seaman on the first two voyages, and good evidence of his presence for the last two of four slaving voyages made by Hawkins' ships between 1562 and 1569.

 In 1562, Hawkins sailed to the coast of the Sierra Leone, seized Portuguese slave ships, and sold the Africans in the Spanish Indies.
 It was highly profitable, so for his second slave voyage in 1564, Hawkins gained Queen Elizabeth I's support.
 She lent him one of her ships, Jesus of Lübeck, which served as his flagship.
-Hawkins attacked an African native town and sold many of its inhabitants in Spanish ports on the Caribbean mainland making another large profit for himself, the Queen and the consortium of investors from her court.
+Hawkins attacked an African native town and sold many of its inhabitants in Spanish ports on the Caribbean mainland, making another large profit for himself, the Queen and the consortium of investors from her court.
 Sources vary on the dates and the age of Drake at the time; Harry Kelsey says he was twenty years old, "[a]ccording to Howes" (in reference to the English chronicler Edmund Howes writing in 1615).
 Drake was not a member of that consortium, but the crew would have received a small share of the profits.
 Based on this association, scholar Kris Lane lists Drake as one of the first English slave traders.

 The Spanish and Portuguese were aggrieved that the English had entered into the slave trade and were selling slaves to their colonies despite being forbidden from doing so.
 Queen Elizabeth I, under pressure to avoid an armed conflict, forbade Hawkins from going to sea for a third slave voyage.
 In response, he set up a slave voyage with a relative, John Lovell, in command in 1566.
 Drake accompanied Lovell on this voyage.
 The voyage was unsuccessful, as more than 90 enslaved Africans were released without payment.